Overnight French Toast Casserole

 – drizzle the finished casserole with caramel sauce instead of maple syrup

-When adding either the chocolate chips or fruit, toss them with the bread and then add the vanilla custard.
+When adding either the chocolate chips or fruit, toss them with the bread and then add the egg mixture.

-Maple syrup is a must for this casserole!
-It’s just lightly sweet on its own, so the syrup is the perfect complement.
+Maple syrup is a must for Overnight French Toast Casserole!
+The casserole is just lightly sweet on its own, so the syrup is the perfect complement.

 Overnight French Toast Casserole